Because sound travels through any medium, including water, it would make sense for microphones to be waterproof.

 Unfortunately, these capsules are inherently in a high-impedance circuit (> 1 GΩ).

-Therefore, in humid conditions, this electricity will often have an easier time escaping on airborne water molecules than through the impedance converter (the capsule output).
+Therefore, this electricity will often have an easier time escaping on airborne water molecules than through the impedance converter (the capsule output) in humid conditions.
 This causes noise, crackling, diminished frequency response, and a reduced output level.

 Therefore, it's best to keep microphones in relatively dry conditions.
 Try keeping your recording spaces dry with dehumidifiers and store microphones in dry places with desiccants when not in use.